 Standards of Conduct

-Wartburg College is committed to making good faith efforts to maintain a drug-free work place.
-In addition, Wartburg recognizes that drug use and alcohol abuse are a contradiction to its understanding of community, and that use of illegal drugs and alcohol abuse may impair job performance and judgment, endanger colleagues, and cause physical damage.
+Wartburg College is committed to making good faith efforts to maintain a drug-free learning environment and work place.
+In addition, Wartburg recognizes that drug use and alcohol abuse are a contradiction to its understanding of community, and that use of illegal drugs and alcohol abuse may negatively impact academic success, impair job performance and judgment, endanger other Wartburg community members and cause physical damage.

-These standards cover all employees, including part time and student.
+These standards cover all employees, including part-time and student employees.

-Applicable Sanctions for Use of Illicit Drugs or Alcohol
+Applicable Sanctions for Use of Illicit Drugs or Misuse of Prescription Drugs

-Any Wartburg College employee determined to have violated the college’s policies regarding unlawful possession, use, or distribution of illicit drugs and alcohol will be subject to one of the following actions:
+Any Wartburg College employee, including student employees, determined to have violated the college’s policies regarding unlawful possession, use, or distribution of illicit drugs and alcohol will be subject to one of the following actions:

 - Satisfactory participation in an alcohol/drug abuse assistance or rehabilitation program.

 - Disciplinary action up to and including termination and suspension.